 Tip: The New... button defaults to creating a connection for Microsoft SQL Server.
-If you use the down arrow on the split button, you can also select between Microsoft SQL Server, Other, and Spreadsheet connections.
+If you use the down arrow on the split button, you can choose between SQL Server, Spreadsheet, PowerSheLL, and Other connections.
+However, while you are creating a connection to a Microsoft SQL Server database (regardless of the Source Type of the connection), use only the SQL Server option.